 eb_codebuild_settings entry with the following format:

 The name (not ARN) of the IAM role for AWS CodeBuild.
 This value is required and if omitted any subsequent

 The amount of resources for the Docker container.
 Valid values are BUILD_GENERAL1_SMALL, BUILD_GENERAL1_MEDIUM, and BUILD_GENERAL1_LARGE.

 The name of the Docker Hub or Amazon ECR image that AWS CodeBuild creates for Elastic Beanstalk.
 This value is optional and if omitted the

 eb initcommand prompts you for a platform and other options. see Build Environment Reference for AWS CodeBuild for a list of images.

 The duration, in minutes, that the AWS CodeBuild build runs before timing out.
 This value is optional.
 See Create a Build Project in AWS CodeBuild for the default value and range of values.

-Learn more about AWS CodeBuild support in Elastic Beanstalk in the Workflow topic.
+Learn more about AWS CodeBuild support in Elastic Beanstalk in the Using the EB CLI with AWS CodeBuild topic.